Neom: History

-Failures
+On January 29, 2019, the Saudi government announced that it had established a closed joint-stock company named Neom.
+The company, which is solely dedicated to developing the NEOM economic zone, is wholly owned by the Public Investment Fund, the Saudi government’s sovereign wealth fund.

+Klaus Kleinfeld was announced by Mohammed bin Salman as the inaugural director for the NEOM project upon its launch.
+Kleinfeld was then announced as an advisor to Crown Prince Mohammed bin Salman and Nadhmi Al-Nasr became the CEO of Neom.

+In July 2020, Neom, the American company Air Products & Chemicals, Inc., and Saudi Arabia’s ACWA Power announced plans to build what was described as the world's largest green hydrogen plant in Saudi Arabia, at Neom.
+Neom is an equal partner in the US$5 billion project.

-In 2023, Saudi ruler Mohammed bin Salman said of the critics of the project, "They say in a lot of projects that happen in Saudi Arabia, it can't be done, this is very ambitious.
+In 2023, Crown Prince Mohammed bin Salman responded to critics of the project, stating: "They say in a lot of projects that happen in Saudi Arabia, it can't be done, this is very ambitious.
 They can keep saying that.
 And we can keep proving them wrong."
-In 2025, the Wall Street Journal reported on an internal audit of the megaproject which found extensive problems, including "evidence of deliberate manipulation", by the managers of the project.
-By 2025, new contracts for Neom dried up and there was no mention of Neom in Saudi Arabia's pre-budget statement for 2026.
+The Wall Street Journal reported that an internal audit of the gigaproject found "evidence of deliberate manipulation" of finances by "certain members of management."
+A Neom spokeswoman stated the WSJ was "incorrectly interpreting" and misrepresenting the figures.
+By 2025, few new contracts for Neom were reported, and the project was not mentioned in Saudi Arabia's pre-budget statement for 2026.

-In October 2024, an opening party for Sindalah, a luxury island destination, was held, the first for Neom region.
-Despite the opening party, the Wall Street Journal reported that as of March 2025, Sindalah remains closed to the public and its fate is uncertain.
-A few weeks after the opening party, Neom CEO Al-Nasr was removed from his position and replaced by Aimen Al-Mudaifer, head of the Local Real Estate division at Saudi Arabia's Public Investment Fund.
+In October 2024, an opening party for Sindalah, a luxury island destination, was held, the first in the Neom region.
+Following the event, Sindalah was reported by multiple outlets to have received only limited or invitation-only access and remained closed to the general public as of 2025, with its full operational status not confirmed in independent reporting.
+A few weeks after the opening party, Neom CEO Al-Nasr was succeeded by Aiman Al-Mudaifer, head of the Local Real Estate division at Saudi Arabia's Public Investment Fund.

-Former Neom employees likened the working culture to Hans Christian Andersen’s fairy tale The Emperor’s New Clothes, as dissent was ignored or punished.
-Bin Salman, the project's hands-on chair, proposed increasingly bold ideas for the project that staff had concerns about.
+According to former Neom employees, the working culture resembled Hans Christian Andersen's fairy tale "The Emperor’s New Clothes", with concerns that dissent was ignored or punished.
+According to the Financial Times, in 2025, Crown Prince Mohammed bin Salman, as chair of the project, proposed ambitious ideas that some staff expressed concerns about in terms of feasibility.